WearifulCupid0/Lavalink/IMPLEMENTATION.md

 `endTime` is an optional setting that determines at the number of milliseconds at which point the track should stop playing.
 Helpful if you only want to play a snippet of a bigger track.
 By default the track plays until it's end as per the encoded data.

-`volume` is an optional setting which changes the volume if provided.

 If `noReplace` is set to true, this operation will be ignored if a track is already playing or paused.
 This is an optional field.

 If `pause` is set to true, the playback will be paused.
 This is an optional field.